vantagecompute/vantage-cli/docusaurus/docs/troubleshooting.md

 vantage login  # complete device flow in browser
 ```

-If it loops: verify network access to OIDC URL and that system clock skew < 60s.
+If the terminal shows a "loop": verify network access to OIDC URL and that system clock skew < 60s.

 ## Expired Token